-If your blog isn’t being read or the traffic generated isn’t being converted into qualified leads, then you may need to consider conducting a blog content audit.
+Who doesn't want their blog posts to perform better?
+If your blog isn’t being read or the traffic generated isn’t being converted into qualified leads, then you have a problem.
 Here are a couple of advantages of auditing your blog.

-So, even though you may have written a useful and authoritative blog post that supports both your audience’s and business’s goals, it may be hard for your clients and salespeople to find.
-By conducting regular audits, you can ensure your content meets the everchanging requirements needed to connect with your audience at key points in your sales funnel.
+These issues can even tank a useful and authoritative blog post that supports both your audience’s and business’s goals.
+By conducting regular audits, you can ensure your content is optimized to current best practices and make it easier for your audience to find it.

 If you don’t know what blog content you have and how it’s performing, you can’t improve.
 Conducting a content audit can give you a big-picture perspective of the current state of your content and help identify several opportunities for improvement.

-When it comes to your content strategy, an audit will tell you 1) what topics perform best and 2) which topics aren’t gaining exposure.
-You can then use any gaps in content as well as your audience’s preferences to plan out your editorial calendar moving forward.
+When it comes to your content strategy, an audit will tell you what topics perform best and which topics aren’t gaining exposure.
+That info tells you more than just what posts to update.
+It also highlights any gaps in your content as well as your audience’s preferences.
+That knowledge is important for when you plan out your editorial calendar moving forward.

-A content audit will also tell you where you need to improve within your existing blog.
-Do you need to optimize a blog post for greater visibility?
-Is there a strong blog post you should be promoting on your other marketing channels like social media and email to attract more leads?
+A blog audit will also tell you other opportunities.
+Is there a strong blog post you should promote on social media and email to attract more leads?
 Understanding how you can update and leverage your existing content will help your blog to be more focused and valuable to your business.

 How to Conduct a Blog Content Audit